Abidoyesimze/power-user/smartcontract/SECURITY.md

-# Security Notice - Dev Dependencies
+# Security Notice - ✅ ALL VULNERABILITIES RESOLVED

 ## Overview

-The npm audit report shows 83 vulnerabilities (reduced from 103 using npm overrides), but **these do not affect production** or the deployed smart contracts.
+✅ **0 vulnerabilities found** - All security issues have been resolved by removing unused RNS packages that were bringing in deprecated Truffle dependencies.

 ## Why These Vulnerabilities Exist